TechWithHer/10_Weeks_of_DevOps/Jenkins/solutions.md

-Perfect — this should not read like a copied assignment brief.
-It should read like an **actual engineer’s implementation journal**:

 > **What I performed → what I observed → what I achieved → what can be improved next**

-That makes your `solution.md` look authentic, portfolio-worthy, and interview-usable.

-I’ll convert this entire Week 6 challenge into:

----

-# ✅ PROFESSIONAL `solution.md` STRUCTURE (Written as “What I Did”)

-You can directly use this in GitHub.

----

 # Week 6 Challenge – Jenkins CI/CD Basics & Advanced Real World Implementation